TracyRe/find-a-doc/README.md

 ### Non-technical Requirements
 * The application should be self-apparent how to use: when people are sick or stressed, their cognitive capacity is reduced

+### Assumptions
+* Doctors may have multiple practices with multiple phone numbers and addresses
+* Practice addresses and phone numbers may be duplicated in the database
+* For the purpose of this project, I will use only the first practice address and the first phone number available

 ### Development Specs